chrislattman/blogging-project/docs/terminal-commands/README.md

 ```

 - You may see other extensions such as `.cer` or `.pem` for certificates (they refer to the same file type)
+- You can print out a PEM-formatted certificate with `openssl x509 -in certificate.crt -text`
+    - The other format, DER, is the binary-encoded version of a certificate

 Adding the certificate to the operating system's trust/certificate store depends on which OS you are using: